 - Keep following the path, which is a popular spot for climbing on a clear day.
 Be aware of climbers and their equipment.

 - A short distance ahead, you’ll encounter the first set of Chee Dale stepping stones!
-This section may be a good stop to stop for lunch.
+This section may be a good spot to stop for lunch.

-- If you choose the latter, later along the path, look for a staircase next to the bridge, which leads back to the flat Mosel trail.
-It got quite overgrown along this section for us!
+- If you choose the latter, look for a staircase next to the bridge later on the path.
+This leads back to the flat Monsal Trail.
+This section was quite overgrown for us!

 - Rejoin the trail and follow it back to Millers Dale Car Park.
 The route passes through several old railway tunnels and retraces a small section of your previous path from the bridge.